 Because of the fast proceed of the drying process, sometimes it is not long enough for astringent persimmons to sweeten.
 You may want to use sweet persimmons despite saying sweet persimmons are not suitable.
 As I mentioned, just because the sweet persimmons are already sweet and suitable for semi-drying in a rapid process anyway.

 In conclusion, it is better to dry persimmons outside to make authentic delicious dried persimmons.
 However, it is possible to make one in the room if you take care of them really well such as keeping the best room air conditions.
-In this way, to use sweet persimmons will be an option to be successful in making sweet dried persimmons because of the rapid proceeding of the drying process.
+In this way, using sweet persimmons will be an option to be successful in making sweet dried persimmons because of the rapid proceeding of the drying process.

 Start Massaging After 1 Week